AguaClara/UASB/UASB_Manual_Spring2018.md

 ```
 #### Pulse Flow into the Reactor
-It was discovered that the flow into the reactor will be too small for a continuous flow system.
+Initial calculations showed that the flow into the reactor will be too small for a continuous flow system.
 An extremely small pipe would have been necessary to create the desired exit velocity from a continuous flow of 0.03 L/s.
 A pulse-flow system will be explored instead, as suggested by Ed Gottlieb from the Ithaca Area Wastewater Treatment Facility in a meeting on April 11, 2018.
-The basic idea is that some sort of holding tank will accumulate wastewater until a certain amount is reached, releasing the water as a pulse into the reactor.
+The basic idea is that a holding tank will accumulate wastewater until a certain amount is reached, releasing the water as a pulse into the reactor.
 These incremental flows will be small compared to the overall height of the sludge bed.
 This will achieve a much higher flow, allowing larger pipes to be used, and a higher exit velocity to be achieved.
 Larger pipes are necessary to prevent clogging.
 Two systems have been proposed for achieving pulse flow: a tipping bucket system, and a siphon.
 The designs will be constructed as full-scale bench top tests to be performed over the summer, so that each can be compared.
 The three proposed options are explored below.

 #### Pulse Flow: Tipping bucket
 ![Tipping Bucket Design 1](/Images/Tipping_Bucket_Drawing_1.png)